FusRoman/Outfit/README.md

 - Compile with `--release` for production.
 - Keep ephemerides cached locally (with `jpl-download` enabled) to avoid I/O stalls.
 - Use the `progress` feature to instrument long loops without cluttering core logic.
+- `ObservationBatch` conversions (deg/arcsec → rad) happen once; avoid re-normalizing angles inside tight loops.
+- Group observations by unique epoch to reuse cached observer positions (already done by built-in ingestion pipelines).
+- Handle errors rather than filtering silently: a non-finite RMS is raised early as `OutfitError::NonFiniteScore` to prevent propagating invalid states.
+- For very large trajectory sets, tune `IODParams.batch_size` (with `parallel`) so each batch fits comfortably in cache (start with 4–8 and benchmark).

 ---